facelessuser/BracketHighlighter/docs/customize.md

     ],
 ```

 Let's say you want to insert a new rule between two rules.
-You can turn on debug mode and call the `BracketHighlighter: (Debug) Filter Rules by Key` then select position to see the current rule order and their position index.
-To turn on Debug mode, just add `"debug_enable": true` to your user settings file.
+You can turn on debug mode and call the `BracketHighlighter: (Debug) Filter Rules by Key`, and then select `position` to see the current rule order and their position index.
+To turn on Debug mode, just add `#!js "debug_enable": true` to your user settings file.

 Example of `BracketHighlighter: (Debug) Filter Rules by Key` output: